swve/framestack/README.md

 The Framestack community can be found on [GitHub Discussions](https://github.com/swve/framestack/discussions), where you can ask questions, voice ideas, and share your projects.

-Our [Code of Conduct](https://github.com/vercel/next.js/blob/canary/CODE_OF_CONDUCT.md) applies to all Next.js community channels.

 ## Contributing